Liam Kearney: International career

-Kearney represented the Republic of Ireland Under-16 team at the 2000 UEFA European Under-16 Football Championship and the Under-19 team at the 2002 UEFA European Under-19 Football Championship.
+Kearney represented the Republic of Ireland Under-16 team at the 2000 UEFA European Under-16 Championship and the Under-19 team at the 2002 UEFA European Under-19 Championship.

 Coaching career

 In his last year as a player, Kearney completed his UEFA B Licence and then moved to the United States after his retirement at the end of 2015, where he spent a year coaching full-time at Premier UK Soccer in Raleigh-Durham, North Carolina Area.
 In January 2017, he returned to Ireland and joined his last club, Cork City, as a first team coach.
-Kearney later also assumed the role of head coach of the club’s Under 17 side.
+Kearney later also assumed the role of head coach of the club's Under 17 side.
 On 17 December 2019 the club confirmed, that Kearney had decided to leave the club.

 In March 2020, Kearney was hired as a sports and events coordinator for the Fota Island Resort hotel near Cork.
 In January 2021, Kearney took a role as "Head of Academy" with Cork City FC, having previously held coaching roles at Galway United.

+On 14 May 2025, he was named co-interim manager of Cork City alongside Greg Yelverton following the resignation of manager Tim Clancy.
+The following day Gerard Nash was appointed manager of the club, but Kearney & Yelverton would still take charge of the club's game away to St Patrick's Athletic the following day before ending their spell as interim managers.